INN/docs/communications/weekly-responsibilities.md

 ### Rotating Tasks in Asana:

-The rotation of weekly responsibilities is managed in Asana in the Weekly Responsibilities project with recurring tasks.
+The actual rotation of weekly responsibilities is managed in Asana in the 'Weekly Responsibilities' project (restricted access) with recurring tasks.

+The Asana board currently maintains a matrix of 4 tasks (above) by 5 teammates.
+This means that very week, one person gets a free pass.
+(This can and will change depending on new hires, etc.)

+Once a task is closed, a new task is automatically created for the person it's assigned to.
+This new task is assigned for the Monday 5 weeks from the task's original due date.
+Everyone's allowed to change the due date to accomodate the requirements of the task and their individual priorities.
+This will not effect the date that new tasks are automatically assigned to.

+### Adding/Removing a Person from the Rotation:

+If a person were to be added today, then another free pass is added.
+If a person is removed, then we remove the free pass.

+If more than 1 person were removed then the team should double up on responsibilities.

+(It's a delicate balance.)